Moonsound: Specifications

-Moonsound version 1.0 had one socket for user sample RAM.

-Moonsound version 1.1 and 1.2 had two sockets for up to 1 MB SRAM.

-Some hackers and modders found out how to stack two additional SRAM chips resulting in 2 MB of SRAM.

-Being based on the OPL4 chip, The FM registers of Moonsound are compatible with the OPL, OPL2 and OPL3 chips.
-The MSX-AUDIO contains a chip which is similar to and also compatible with the OPL.
-Therefore, some older software can make use of the Moonsound.
+Based on the Yamaha YMF278 (OPL4) sound chip, it is capable of 18 channels of FM synthesis as well as 24 channels of 12 and 16 bit sample-based synthesis.
+The FM registers of the Moonsound are compatible with the OPL (sometimes referred to as "OPL1"), OPL2, OPLL and OPL3 chips (the MSX-AUDIO also contains a chip that is similar to and also compatible with the OPL).
+Therefore, some older software can make use of the Moonsound's FM portion.

+The Moonsound was equipped with one 128 KB SRAM chip from the factory for use with compressed user samples.
+Later versions also had room for two sample SRAM chips resulting in 1 MB of compressed user samples.
+Moonsound version 1.0 only had one socket for user sample RAM, while Moonsound version 1.1 and 1.2 had two sockets for up to 1 MB SRAM.
+Some hackers and modders have figured out how to stack two additional SRAM chips on top of the existing ones, resulting in a maximum of 2 MB of SRAM.

 The 2 MB ROM contained 330 mono samples, mostly at 22.05 kHz at 12 bits, but with some drums at 44.1 kHz.
+A 2 MB instrument ROM containing multisampled instruments was considered unusual for its time.

 The FM part of the OPL4 chip can be configured in several ways: